 Debate on the Bill

-The bill is placed on the Senate agenda and is debated on the floor.
-During the debate, and Senator may voice agreement with, disapproval of, the bill.
-A Senator may call a specialized witness or a legal expert to testify at this time.
+The bill is placed on the Senate agenda by the President Pro Tempore and is debated on the floor.
+During the debate, any Senator may voice agreement with or disapproval of the bill.
+A Senator may call a witness or a legal expert to testify at this time.
 Senators may also recommend changes to the bill, or may bring up amendments themselves.

 All Senate legislation must be voted on using the roll call method.
 Each senator's name is read, and he or she votes with one of the three following options: yes, no, or not voting.
-A senator may change his or her vote after roll call is complete, but before the Secretary of the Senate has declared the bill either "passed" or "having failed to receive the required number of votes."
+A senator may change his or her vote after roll call is complete but must do so before the Secretary of the Senate has declared the bill either "passed" or "having failed to receive the required number of votes."

 Process is Repeated